oziris78/oziris78/README.md

 <h1 align="center"> 🚀 About Me</h1>

-- Hello, I'm Oğuzhan Topaloğlu, also known as "OziRis78" or "Tünerik Gezgini" on the web.
+- Hi I am Oğuzhan Topaloğlu, also known as "OziRis78" or "Tünerik Gezgini" on the web.
 - I'm currently studying Computer Engineering & Mathematical Engineering at Yıldız Technical University in Istanbul, Turkey.
 - I'm proficient in various programming languages and work on various projects based on my current interests.
 - My focus areas include backend, frontend, and game development, with Java, Javascript, and Python being my primary languages.
-- Me and my best friend Yunus go by the name Twistral Studios.
-We usually create games and tools.
-Yunus only helps me with design related stuff whereas I write all of the code that Twistral owns.
+- Twistral Studios is the name I personal use for my projects, where I handle all development and management.

 <br>